What is Process View of Work?

 Process View of Work resources

-Effective Strategic Planning (PDF) By focusing on process, measurement, and accountability, organizations can improve the chances that their strategic change efforts will succeed.
+Effective Strategic Planning (Quality Progress) By focusing on process, measurement, and accountability, organizations can improve the chances that their strategic change efforts will succeed.

-The Power of Process Management (PDF) A case study demonstrates how one company is using process management to embed quality into the culture of the company, to run its business, to optimize systems, and to reach its goals.
+The Power of Process Management (World Conference on Quality and Improvement) A case study demonstrates how one company is using process management to embed quality into the culture of the company, to run its business, to optimize systems, and to reach its goals.